playframework/playframework/documentation/manual/detailledTopics/production/ProductionConfiguration.md

 ## Overriding specific configuration keys

 Sometimes you don't want to specify another complete configuration file, but just override a bunch of specific keys.
-You can do that by specifying then as Java System properties:
+You can do that by specifying them as Java System properties:

 ```
 $ /path/to/bin/<project-name> -Dapplication.secret=verysecretkey -Ddb.default.password=toto